yusufizzetmurat/SWE-573/README.md

 - Keep your dependencies updated

 The app has CSRF protection, input validation, rate limiting, and uses Django ORM so SQL injection isn't a concern.
 React handles XSS protection automatically.

-## Contributing

-Found a bug?
-Have an idea?
-Open an issue or submit a PR.

-## License

-MIT